kintrix007/transaction-manager/README.md

   - Also add a "New" button that shows the popup for creating a new transaction
 - Make the app into a container for easy deployment
   - Not strictly necessary, but I wanna have a bit of Nix fun
-- I kinda wanna add options for sorting the transactions -- but alas, no time
+- I kinda wanna add options for sorting the transactions

 ## Set up Supabase